About Madurai Water Intelligence

 Tracked inside MMC's ICCC SCADA.
 With a daily series, the dashboard could move from showing the allocation slice to showing actual measured throughput.

-Zone-level supply telemetry isn't in the public dataset today.
-ADB Tranche 3 covers 39 of the 81 zones; Smart City ABD covers 8.
-With zone-level data the dashboard could surface which neighbourhoods are getting served daily and which lean on tankers and borewells.
+DMA-level supply telemetry isn't in the public dataset today.
+42 DMAs are covered via earlier 24x7 + Smart City Mission rollouts; ADB Tranche 3 covers the remaining 39, with 115 newly-established DMAs targeted post-build.
+With this telemetry the dashboard could surface which neighbourhoods are getting served daily and which lean on tankers and borewells.

 OHT-wise live storage (23 overhead reservoirs)

-Aggregate OHT capacity (34.85 MLD) is documented; per-OHT live levels live in MMC's SCADA.
+Aggregate existing-OHT capacity (41.05 MLD across 28 OHTs per IEE Part 2) is documented per-tank in `madurai-supply-overview.json`; per-OHT live levels live in MMC's SCADA.
 Per-OHT readings would let zone-level supply gaps surface in near real time.

 Non-revenue water and per-capita supply (LPCD)